kashw2/My-Brain/Software Engineering/Databases/Concepts/Generated Columns.md

 ### PostgreSQL

 **Generated Columns** in [[Software Engineering/Databases/PostgreSQL|PostgreSQL]] have the following characteristics:
-- Storage
-	- **Stored Generated Columns** occupy storage as if they were normal columns
+- **Stored Generated Columns** occupy storage as if they were normal columns.
-	- **Virtual Generated Columns** do not occupy any storage
-- Compute
 - **Stored Generated Columns** are updated on write to any of the columns required for it to be calculated.
 Write in this example refers to `INSERT` and `UPDATE`.
-	- **Virtual Generated Columns** are updated only on read.
+- Expressions are allowed but must be [[Software Engineering/Concepts/Immutability|Immutable]].
+- Expressions cannot reference another **Generated Column**.

 ---